 What is Guillain-Barré syndrome?

-Most people reach the greatest stage of weakness within the first two weeks after symptoms appear; by the third week 90 percent of affected individuals are at their weakest.
+Most people reach the greatest stage of weakness within the first two weeks after symptoms appear; by the third week 90% of affected people are at their weakest.

-Sensation changes—Since nerves are damaged in GBS, your brain may receive abnormal sensory signals from the rest of your body.
-This results in unexplained, spontaneous sensations, called paresthesias, that you may feel as tingling, a sense of insects crawling under the skin (called formications), and pain.
-Deep muscular pain may be experienced in the back and/or legs.
+- Sensation changes: In GBS, the brain may receive abnormal sensory signals from the rest of the body due to the nerve damage associated with the condition.
+This results in unexplained, spontaneous sensations, called paresthesias, that the person may feel as tingling, a sense of insects crawling under the skin (called formications), and pain.
+Some people with GBS feel a deep muscular pain in the back and/or legs.

-Unexplained sensations often occur first, such as tingling in the feet or hands, or even pain (especially in children), often starting in the legs or back.
-Children will also show symptoms with difficulty walking and may refuse to walk.
+Unexplained sensations often happen first, such as tingling in the feet or hands, or even pain (especially in children), often starting in the legs or back.
+Children will also begin to have difficulty walking and may refuse to walk.
 These sensations tend to disappear before the major, longer-term symptoms appear.